The Black Priest of Rastrowel

-Uncle Nimrod had stood up clutching his fork, his face unusually pale.
+Uncle Nimrod stood up clutching his fork, his face unusually pale.
 Then he sighed and sat back down.
 “Don’t think too much about it, dear.
-But, try to stay out of his way.
-He is probably with the church; they don’t like ferries or their children.”
+But try to stay out of his way, he is probably with the Church.
+They don’t like Ferries or their children.”

 “Do you think fire is bad?
-Or water, or wind, or earth, or lightning?
-We need those for a lot of things, a lot of good things, but they can also hurt people.
+Or water, or wind?
+Earth, or lightning?
+We need those for a lot of things.
+A lot of good things.
+But, they can also hurt people.
 They aren’t good or bad, they are just nature.
 When we perform magic, we just help nature do good things or bad things.”

+“Hmm.”
 Then she told Uncle Nimrod about the approaching clouds, and he got into a very long rant about the weather and his bones all the way to the end of breakfast.
-After they had cleaned up the table, she put on a scarf on the Lady’s behest, even though it was relatively warm, and moved out together with Makani.
+After they had cleaned up the table, she put on a scarf on the Lady’s behest, even though she didn’t mind the slight chill of autumn, and stepped outside together with Makani.

-Makani, who was far younger than Uncle Nimrod but also a good bit older than Lyn, was the best one suited for cutting firewood, plus he had learned water magic at Ka Hale Akamai on Ainan, which made it much easier to bring up the logs from the foot of the hill where Dirk the woodcutter left them for the office.
-Most townsfolk and people from the land around didn’t come up to the lighthouse because they didn’t want to be associated with the ferries.
-The church had a low opinion of mages and formidable influence on Rastrowel.
+Makani, who was still young and strong, was the best one suited for bringing up and chopping the firewood.
+He had learned water magic at Ka Hale Akamai on Ainan, which made it easier to bring up the logs from the foot of the hill where Dirk left them for the office.
+Most people from the town and surrounding land didn’t come up to the lighthouse for the same reason they avoided the front desk by the harbor: because they didn’t want to be associated with the Ferries.

-On the way down, Lyn danced impatiently around Makani, who kept a leisurely pace, apparently enjoying the warm breeze that blew uphill.
+On the way down Lyn danced impatiently around Makani, who kept a leisurely pace, stretching his bare arms unimpressed by the cool wind.

 “Say, Makani, who do you think the black man was?” she asked him while bouncing up and down at his side.